 Your other tenants might not think it’s fair that one renter gets a pet while others don’t.
 However, it’s not your fault if someone is upset about the law.
 Kindly explain the law to them as best you can, but there’s no need to give in to any demands or change your pet policies.

-Emotional support animals are not service animals
+ESAs are not service animals

 Please note that this article does not constitute or replace legal advice.
 We hope this information is helpful, and we encourage you to do more research on the subject.